pmichali/lazyjack/README.md

 * Places management network IP in /etc/hosts, for this hostname.
 * Adds DNS64 support network IP as first nameserver in /etc/resolv.conf.
 * Creates a drop-in file for kubelet to specify IPv6 DNS64 server IP.
-* Creates KubeAdm configuration file.
+* Creates KubeAdm configuration file, saves old one with .bak suffix, in case file customized.
 * Adds route to DNS64 synthesized network via NAT64 server (based on node).
 * Adds route to support network for other nodes to access.